M.A.R. Barker, creator of Tekumel, dead at age 82

 Press Release: http://tekumelfoundation.org/PressRe...-1929-2012.pdf

 Professor Muhammad Abd-al-Rahman Barker created the world of Tekumel, also known as The Empire of the Petal Throne.
-I was saddened to find out that he died at his home today.
+I was saddened to find out that he died at his home on Friday.

 Tekumel remains one of the most unique settings for rpgs yet devised.
 First published in 1974, it also is one of the earliest.
 Its Meso-American, Indian, and Middle Eastern influences stand in contrast to the overwhelming majority of fantasy rpgs based on western European cultures.
 The Empire of the Petal Throne rpg was published in five editions by Barker himself, TSR, Gamescience, Theater of the Mind, and lastly Guardians of Order, and was novelized in five books.